 Definitions

-Finished Surface: A wall, ceiling, or floor surface, including glass, as prepared for tenant use.
-It excludes the thickness of any additional surface additions such as paneling, carpet or other similar surface addition.
+Finished Surface: A wall, ceiling, or floor surface, including glass, as prepared for tenant use, excluding the thickness of any special surfacing materials such as paneling, furring strips and carpet.

-Major Vertical Penetrations: Stairs, elevator shafts, flues, pipe shafts, vertical ducts, and similar (including enclosing walls) which serve more than one floor of a building.
-It does not include stairs, lifts, and other similar structures which serve only one tenant occupying office space on 2 or more floors.
+Major Vertical Penetrations: Stairs, elevator shafts, flues, pipe shafts, vertical ducts, and the like, and their enclosing walls, which serve more than one floor of the building, but shall not include stairs, dumb-waiters, lifts, and the like, exclusively serving a tenant occupying offices on more than one floor.